LaserQueue/LaserQueue/API.md

 ## Session ID
 Each active user has a session ID, a 128-bit unique key.
 This UUID should be generated at the beginning of a session and sent with every packet except for data refreshes with {"action": "null"}.

+## Material types
+The default material types with material codes in parentheses are:
+- a: acrylic
+- w: thin wood
+- p: paper
+- f: fabric
+- c: cardboard
+- tw: thick wood
+- o: other

+## Priorities
+The default priority values with names in parentheses are:
+- 0: "Lunch/after NuVu"
+- 1: "Low"
+- 2: "Normal"
+- 3: "Important"
+- 4: "Urgent"
+- 5: "Absolutely Required"

 ## Actions: